bxparks/AceTime/README.md

 `SystemClock` synchronized to a DS3231 chip on I2C, and 2 buttons with debouncing and event dispatching provided by the AceButton (https://github.com/bxparks/AceButton) library.
-This application consumes about 24 kB, well inside the 28 kB flash limit of an Arduino Pro Micro controller.
+This application consumes about 24 kB, well inside the 28 kB flash limit of a SparkFun Pro Micro controller.

 <a name="CPUUsage"></a>
 ### CPU Usage